CarmenJohana/OverTheWire/Bandit/level05/README.md

 In this level, the password is stored in a file within the *inhere* directory.

+# Commands used

-After changing into this directory and running:
+After changing into the *inhere* directory and running:

 *ls -a*